LukeNeedle/Attendance-Register/README.md

  A simple system for recording attendance.

 > [!CAUTION]
-> The program is only written for one person to use at the same time.
-If multiple users try to use it at the same time side effects may occure including the database becoming corrupted or the programs crashing.
+> The program is only written for one person to use a time.
+If multiple users try to use it at the same time side effects may occure including data loss or the program(s) crashing.

 ## Customisation
 ### Splashscreen